GoogleChrome/web.dev/src/site/content/en/blog/webassembly-threads/index.md

 blog post about [Using asynchronous web APIs from WebAssembly](/asyncify/) if you'd like to learn more.

-Particularly in this case, the code synchronously invokes `pthread_create` to create a background thread, and follows up by another synchronous call to `pthread_join` that waits for the background thread to finish execution.
+In this case, the code synchronously invokes `pthread_create` to create a background thread, and follows up by another synchronous call to `pthread_join` that waits for the background thread to finish execution.
 However, Web Workers, that are used behind the scenes when this code is compiled with Emscripten, are asynchronous.
 So what happens is, `pthread_create` only _schedules_ a